Lori Guynes, L.Ac.

 Please check out the Noozhawk article about my practice: The Working Life: Lori Guyneshttps://www.noozhawk.com/article/011310_the_working_life_lori_guynes

-Jetta Harris is a California licensed acupuncturist who in addition to treating a wide range of conditions has a particular passion and skill for women’s health and mental-emotional balancing.
-As an associate practitioner she uses a soft touch to provide her patients with gentle yet effective acupuncture.
+Jetta Harris is a California licensed acupuncturist who in addition to treating a wide range of conditions has a particular passion and skill for mental-emotional balancing and women’s health, especially pregnancy and postpartum care.
+She uses a soft touch to provide her patients with gentle yet effective acupuncture.
 She also enjoys working with herbs and nutrition to assist her patients in balanced and complete care.
-Jetta is available Mondays, Tuesday afternoon and early evening, Fridays and Saturdays.
-Jetta will be on maternity leave starting November 2018 and will be returning in February 2019.
+Jetta is available Tuesday afternoon and early evening and Saturdays.

 Monica Kaderali spent a year in Taiwan experiencing first hand the roots of Chinese medicine then returned to the States in 2005 to run successful practices in both Marin and Santa Barbara.
 Her past work at an integrative medicine oncology center gave her the opportunity to work with hundreds of cancer patients, utilizing TCM methods for adjunctive cancer therapies.
-Between this and working with doctors, nurses and nutritionists at the Integrative Medicine Center of Santa Barbara, she gained a fondness for the integrative approach.
+Between this and working with doctors, nurses and nutritionists at an another Integrative Medicine Center in Santa Barbara, she gained a fondness for the integrative approach.
 Pain management and women’s health are her concentrations.
-Starting September 10, Monica will be available Monday and Friday mornings/early afternoons and Tuesday 5:00-7:00.
+Monica is available Monday and Friday morning/early afternoon and every other Wednesday evening.